-SWAIN BENEVOLENT FUND
+THE SWAIN BENVOLENT FUND

 NORTHAMPTON HOPE CENTRE

-John Morris, Chairman of the club's Charitable Foundation, added, "We had a record number of charities apply to become official partners for the coming season and that was very encouraging.
-We carefully considered all applications and have drawn up a list of charities to cover a wide range of causes, ages, circumstances and
+John Morris, Chairman of the club's Charitable Foundation, added, "I say this every year, but once again we had a record number of charities apply to become official partners for the coming season and that was very encouraging and shows the reputation of the club as a community based football club is continuing to grow.
+We carefully considered all applications and have drawn up a list of charities to cover as many different elements as possible.

-"We believe we have a good balance of charities across all sectors to work with and we hope we can make a difference to their work and the causes they fight for."
+"The club are particularly well placed to support charities who are based in or who directly help people in Northamptonshire and that was a key element in the process for us.
+We believe we have a good balance of charities across all sectors to work with and we hope we can make a difference to their work and the causes they fight for."

 Being an official partner entitles the charity to the following benefits;

-Use of the club badge for promotional purposes
+- Use of the club badge for promotional purposes

-Media coverage of charity events in club's match programme and on the club web-site
+- Media coverage of charity events in club's match programme and on the club web-site

-Each partner will be adopted by 2 or 3 players who will make personal appearances on behalf of the charity each year
+- Each partner will be adopted by 2 or 3 players who will make personal appearances on behalf of the charity each year

-3 charities will receive a donation from the club's FA Community Shield share
+- 3 charities will receive a donation from the club's FA Community Shield share

-Access to signed shirts, balls and tickets for fundraising purposes.
+- Access to signed shirts, balls and tickets for fundraising purposes.